Kimserey/BlogArchive/20160621_ui_framework_websharper_spa_paket.md

 ## 1. Build your UI framework with JS and SCSS

 To write this UI framework, I used JS and SCSS (SASS).
-I mainly used JS to write interaction, on click show or hide certain elements.
+I won't talk about the JS part as I used it purely to handle on click events and show/hide certain elements.
 I chose SCSS because it has a more natural way of writing style.

 The main benefits that SCSS or SASS bring me are the following: